vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Positions And Directions.md

 <canvas id="vectors-map__x--local" width="500" height="500"></canvas>

-Note how both positions are vectors, vectors that have no meaning without a frame of reference.
+Take note that while the position is the same, the vectors are different.
+All vectors have no meaning without a frame of reference.
-If you're given the value of a position you can't know where it is without knowing what space it was provided in.
+If you're given the value of a position you can't know where it is without knowing the space it was provided in.

 ### Directions
 Think of directions as an arrow.
 A direction is just a position from the origin of its frame of reference.